Mike Ilitch: Philanthropy

 One of Ilitch's first philanthropic efforts was the Little Caesars Love Kitchen, established in 1985.
 The traveling restaurant was formed to feed the hungry and assist with food provisions during natural disasters.
 The program has been recognized by former Presidents Bill Clinton, George H. W. Bush and Ronald Reagan, and has served more than 2 million individuals in the United States and Canada.

 In 2006, inspired by a veteran returning to civilian life after losing both of his legs in the war, Ilitch founded the Little Caesars Veterans Program to provide honorably discharged veterans with a business opportunity when they transition from service or seek a career change.
 Ilitch received the Secretary's Award from the U.S. Department of Veterans Affairs for this program in 2007; it is the highest honor given to a civilian by the department.

 The Little Caesars Amateur Hockey Program, established by Ilitch in 1968, helped thousands of children.
 Additionally, Ilitch Charities for Children was founded in 2000 as a non-profit foundation dedicated to improving the lives of children in the areas of health, education, and recreation.

 In 2008, the charity was renamed Ilitch Charities and its focus was broadened.
 The new charity invests in the community's future by supporting innovative, collaborative and measurable programs that promote economic development and spur job growth, as a means to address social issues such as poverty, unemployment, homelessness, and hunger.

 In 2015, the Ilitch family announced a $40 million gift to Wayne State University to build the Mike Ilitch School of Business in downtown Detroit.

 According to OpenSecrets, reports required by the Federal Election Commission from 2002 to 2005 indicate Ilitch Holdings, Inc. members and business partners have contributed more than $500,000 to political campaigns and PACs.

 After civil rights icon Rosa Parks was attacked in her Detroit apartment in 1994, Ilitch quietly paid years of Parks's rent to enable her to live in a safer part of Detroit.
-The arrangement became public years later through press reporting.
+He continued doing this until Parks died in 2005.
+The arrangement became public years later through national news media such as CBS News, CNN, and Stay Inspired News, after Ilitch died in 2017.